edwardkurniady/edwardkurniady/README.md

 # Hello, World!

 Welcome to my GitHub page.
 I'm Edward, and here you'll find a collection of personal projects that I have previously worked on or am currently working on.
-Thanks for visiting, and I hope you'll find something interesting here! </p>
+Thanks for visiting, and I hope you'll find something interesting! </p>

 ## :computer: Software Development